jul0105/OnlinePasswordManager/SPECIFICATIONS.md

     - role admin : add and delete users
 - All activities on the server are **logged**
 - Transmission between client and server are made on HTTPS
+- User use 2FA authenticator to generate a Time-based One Time Password (TOTP).

 ## 2. Interactions between client and server